Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB221', 'Where do I get the Microsoft Script Debugger')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB221.aspx">KB221</a> Where do I get the Microsoft Script Debugger

 When you install Rapise onto a computer that does not have Visual Studio or the Microsoft Script Debugger installed you will get a message to install the debugger.
 This article provides the download link to the necessary debugger.

-### <a onclick="return RegisterKbClick('KB218', 'Testing Adobe AIR Applications on Mobile Devices')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB218.aspx">KB218</a> Testing Adobe AIR Applications on Mobile Devices

-We have had a couple of questions about whether Rapise can test Adobe AIR based applications running on mobile devices using platforms such as Android.
-This article provides some background and also describes the support Rapise has.
-[We have depreciated support for testing Adobe Flex/Flash applications in Rapise 5.0 and later, so this article is provided for use by existing customers]

 ### <a onclick="return RegisterKbClick('KB219', 'What to do When Rapise Doesn't Display the Web Page DOM?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB219.aspx">KB219</a> What to do When Rapise Doesn't Display the Web Page DOM?